-Our study uses hand capture techniques to capture leaf litter frogs within the primary forest and collect scientific photographs of each specimen for ex situ identification to confirm identification based on small characteristic differences between species.
+Our study looks at leaf litter frogs within the primary forest and collects scientific photographs and ecological variables related to the species.
 Environmental data such as temperature and humidity is also recorded to monitor the effects of climate change on populations between years.
 By the nature of this project, it creates an inventory of all leaf litter frogs in the area, is able to estimate the number of species likely in the area and can be used to monitor not only the diversity but also the abundance of leaf litter frogs.

 Overview of project objectives